PigwidgeonDeluxe/JIRA_Notes_Generator-for-Release-Versions-/README.md

 This webapp was created to fulfill the need of creating tables for release version meeting notes.

 ## Note
-This webapp does not have https for communication between the webapp and the user.
-This webapp only uses https for communicating with JIRA.
+This webapp does not have HTTPS for communication between the webapp and the user.
+This webapp only uses HTTPS for communicating with JIRA.
 As such, it is recommended only to use this webapp on a trusted secure network, or on the user's computer.

 ## Prerequisites